Tracking eCommerce keywords with retail search tools help you analyse and improve product visibility on all sales channels.

 4 Key Metrics for Brands to Monitor Product Availability

-Product availability metrics are worth tracking.
-Each day out-of-stock is one too many!
-Track these 4 key metrics: availability rate, product listing completeness, days out-of-stock and lost sales.
+Each day your product is out-of-stock is one too many!
+Track these 4 key metrics for your brand to maximize online product availability and sales.

 Ideally, your brands' online resellers list the agreed-upon assortment.
 Then their supply chain teams ensure high in-stock rates constantly.
 But in reality, your products often get lost or run out of stock.
 Did you know that 20 to 40% of products disappear or never show up on the digital shelves?
 As a brand manufacturer, selling your products via multiple online channels it is a challenge to track the presence, visibility and availability of your products every day.